2026-2028 Catalog

 Application for Admission

 All graduate and post-baccalaureate applicants (e.g., Master’s degree applicants, those seeking educational credentials, or graduate certificates) must file a complete graduate application as described in the graduate and post-baccalaureate admission materials on the Cal State Apply website.
-Applicants who completed undergraduate degree requirements on a CSU campus and graduated the preceding term are also required to complete and submit an application and pay the $70 nonrefundable application fee.
 To be assured of initial consideration by more than one CSU, it is necessary to submit separate applications (including fees) to each.
-All CSU applications must be submitted online via the Cal State Apply website.
-An acknowledgement will be sent to the applicant when the online application has been submitted.
+An acknowledgment will be sent to the applicant when the online application has been submitted.

-Cal Poly advises prospective students to supply complete and accurate information on the application for admission, residence questionnaire, and financial aid forms.
-Further, applicants must, when requested, submit authentic and official transcripts from their bachelor-granting institution directly from the issuing institution to the Cal Poly Admissions Office.
-Failure to complete, accurate, and authentic application documents may result in denial of admission, cancellation of registration or academic credit, suspension, or expulsion (Section 41301, Article 1.1, Title 5, California Code of Regulations).
+Prospective students must supply complete and accurate information on the application for admission, residence questionnaire, and financial aid forms.
+Further, applicants must submit authentic and official transcripts from their bachelor-granting institution directly from the issuing institution to the Cal Poly Admissions Office by the application deadline.
+Failure to submit completed, accurate, and authentic application documents may result in denial of admission, cancellation of registration or academic credit, suspension, or expulsion (Section 41301, Article 1.1, Title 5, California Code of Regulations).

 1. Graduate Classified -- To pursue a graduate degree, applicants are required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the university; or